Because we already know that all parents have eyes in the backs of her heads.

 Quick reflexes were probably the most enlightening part about being a mother.
 Every time one of them reached for the toothpaste to redecorate our bathroom, I’m usually just quick enough to snatch the tube out of their little hands prior to Crest becoming our new wall color.

 Super parents know how to make a snack out of anything.
 Handful of pretzels and chocolate hazelnut dip?
 Done.
 A few crackers from the back of the pantry?
 Perfect, because when you are chasing around rambunctious little ones, you’ve got to embrace the on-the-go lifestyle (and yes, that includes meal and snack times).

 4. Multitasking mania

 Parents are master multitaskers.
 When I’ve had one of the boys in diaper change mode and the other was sick in his room, I found myself instinctively creating effective ways to care for both of them even if I was short on time and my better half was running late…, again.

 Caring for kids is no simple task as they require assistance with or supervision throughout most of their routines every single day.
 Every mom and dad deserves applause for the ability to balance the needs of your children in seamless patterns.

 All parents know how to make any moment a fun moment.
 Whether that means you’ll cut their PB & J into silly shapes or you’ll drop the spring cleaning for a touch of fun in the sun, you know when it’s time to get loose and silly before your bundles of energy burst!

 One of the best ways to do that is by planning a family fun night.
-Try a backyard relay race or a jumping competition on your backyard trampoline!
+Try a backyard relay race or a jumping competition on your outdoor trampoline!
 Whatever ways you want to have fun, we have faith in you!
 It is one of your super powers, after all.
 Want more ideas about family fun time?
 Let us know and we’ll set you up with more than a few options!